Parametric inference for hypoelliptic ergodic diffusions with full observations: Models and assumptions

 Then their Lie bracket is equal to

 By (A1) the first element of this vector is not equal to $0$, thus we conclude that $A_1$ and $[A_0, A_1]$ generate $\mathds{R}^2$.
-That means that the weak Hörmander condition is satisfied and as a result the transition density for system \eqref{Sys_Ext} exists, though not necessarily has an explicit form.

-(A2) implies the existence and uniqueness in law of the weak solution of the system \eqref{Sys_Ext} \cite{karatzas} and (A4) is a standard condition which is needed to prove the consistency of the estimator.

-(A3) ensures that we can apply the weak ergodic theorem, that is, for any continuous function $f$ with polynomial growth at infinity:
+That means that the weak H\"ormander condition is satisfied and as a result the transition density for the system \eqref{eq:system_vector} exists, though not necessarily has an explicit form.
+(A2) is a sufficient condition to ensure the existence and uniqueness in law of the strong solution of system \eqref{eq:system_vector}, moreover this solution is Feller \citep{revuz2013}.
+However, Feller property and the existence of the strong solution often hold under milder assumptions, thus (A2) can be relaxed.
+(A4) is a standard condition which is needed to prove the consistency of the estimator.
+(A3) ensures that we can apply the weak ergodic theorem.
+That is, for any continuous function $f$ of polynomial growth at infinity: